The answer is yes!

 For those that want to sweat more than their body is providing and are hydrating properly, Pure Sweat amplifying cream is a great option.
 Pure Sweat increases your sweating potential three times higher than without Pure Sweat.

 Each day you are planning to use your Sunlighten sauna, make sure your water intake increases.
 While our far infrared sauna detoxification isn’t harsh, you are still sweating – some much more than others.
-Detoxification expert Dr. Dietrich Klinghardt states that the sweat produced in a far infrared sauna is 80 – 85% water, so it is important that before, during, and after your sauna session, you drink plenty of water to re-hydrate.
-Dr. Klinghardt recommends replenishing with a mineral replacement such as BioPure Micro Minerals.
+It is important that before, during, and after your sauna session, you drink plenty of water to re-hydrate.
+Detox experts recommend replenishing with a mineral replacement such as BioPure Micro Minerals.

 The amount of time spent in a sauna detox session may vary depending upon your tolerance and daily activity level.
 To get your body accustomed to infrared therapy, start with 10–15-minute sessions every other day.
 Gradually increase towards 40-minute daily sessions in the optimal temperature range.
 Listen to your body.
 Be aware of excessive detoxifying.
 If you begin to feel symptoms such as nausea, fatigue, or flu-like symptoms during your sauna session, discontinue use.

 Preheat sauna and begin session when your sauna reaches 100°F. The optimal sauna experience occurs between 100° and 130°F. With our mPulse® 3 in 1® sauna collection, there is a detoxification program that combines far and mid infrared, starting at a high intensity to increase core temperature then reduces to a low, comfortable intensity level.